2058govindsingh/Words-App/README.md

 # Words App

-This folder contains the source code for the Words app codelab.

 # Introduction
 Words app allows you to select a letter and use Intents to navigate to an Activity that